Eminem’s Daughter Hailie Mathers Wows In Skintight Yoga Pants

-Hailie Mathers may have shot to fame as Eminem’s daughter via the rap “Hailie’s Song”, but the 23-year-old has personally earned her most recent status as a social media star, boasting more than 1.5 million Instagram followers.
+Hailie Mathers may have shot to fame as Eminem’s daughter via his rap called “Hailie’s Song” but the 23-year-old has personally earned her most recent status as a social media star, boasting more than 1.5 million Instagram followers.
 The recent college graduate, who impressively made the Dean’s List, delighted fans by uploading three pictures throughout the week, including one shot in which she wears skintight yoga pants.

 In the picture, Hailie, who goes by Hailie Jade on Instagram, poses in blue color-blocked yoga pants.
 To complete the ensemble, she sports a gray t-shirt, a gray hoodie and white sneakers.
 The Michigan native wore her wavy hair loose around her shoulders and sported dark nail polish and natural makeup.
 In addition, Hailie holds a cup of iced coffee with a green straw, suggesting the beverage is likely from Starbucks.